-- I26 Jog control mode: - Optimization of the velocity controller: Select 0: Velocity control to receive pure velocity control without a higher-level position controller with the Jog+ and Jog- bit. - Optimization of the position controller: Select 1: Position control with the Jog step+ und Jog step- bit. - I14 Jog step:
+- I26 Jog control mode:

+- Optimization of the velocity controller: Select 0: Velocity control to receive pure velocity control without a higherlevel position controller with the Jog+ and Jog- bit.

+- Optimization of the position controller: Select 1: Position control with the Jog step+ und Jog step- bit.

-Define the increment.
+- I14 Jog step: Define the increment.

-I12 Jog velocity:

-Define the jog velocity.
+- I12 Jog velocity: Define the jog velocity.

-For the jog acceleration, select a value that is higher than the velocity by a factor of 10.
+I13 Jog acceleration: For the jog acceleration, select a value that is higher than the velocity by a factor of 10.